SkylineCommunications/dataminer-docs/connector-help/connector_help/NBCU_SCTE_Trap_Collector.md

 #### SNMP Main Connection

-This driver uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 SNMP CONNECTION:

-- **IP address/host**: As the allowed IPs must be configured in the driver, you can set this field to "localhost" when you create the element.
+- **IP address/host**: As the allowed IPs must be configured in the connector, you can set this field to "localhost" when you create the element.
 - **IP port**: Default value: 161.
 Like the IP address/host field, this field will not actually affect the connection.

 SNMP Settings: